skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 vi /home/azureuser/.cycle/config.ini
 ```

-4 - Setting up the private key for authentication:
+4 - Add the private key for authentication:

 To set up the private key in the host VM, use the key associated with the public key from the initial user setup in the WebUI.